juanjosefernandez/juanjosefernandez.github.io/_posts/2021-04-28-zine-pagination-demo.markdown

 This video tutorial is a simple demonstration of the pagination for a 16 page zine.
 This process can scale up to as many pages as you need for your zine. *For this demo I'm using Excalidraw in Roam Research.*

-*As a note, I recommend using the file name convention: **zine_name_page#_page#.format** - with the pages appearing as you see them in this diagram.
+*As a note, I recommend using the file name convention, **zine_name_page#_page#.format** - with the pages appearing as you see them in this diagram.
 This is so you have an easy reference in the file name of whatever program you use ❤️*

 {% include youtubePlayer.html id=page.youtubeId %}